 We operate using a 'Therapeutic Community Model' where clients begin to understand how their decisions and behaviors affect everyone around them, addressing distorted thinking patterns and low self-opinion, and allowing clients to experience recovery from addictive behaviors.

-In 2015, we received accreditation by CARF - Commission on Accreditation of Rehabilitation Facilities.
+In 2015 and again in 2018, we achieved accreditation by CARF - Commission on Accreditation of Rehabilitation Facilities.
 This accreditation designates Walter's House as meeting internationally recognized standards for substance abuse treatment and demonstrates our commitment to improving the lives of the people we serve.